 The above photo requited all of the suggested white balancing on the camera with a grey card and custom WB.
 Then required the RAW images to be corrected in Adobe RAW, then had the levels balanced in Photoshop for a pure white background.
 What you can see here, due to my 1 light source from the front right, I have a shadow to the left and behind the model.
 So I’m ‘kind-of’ happy, but it’s an arse to set up and edit afterwards and I’m still not happy with the Shadow.

-So, the reason I bought this (other than the drink) is because it was less than £12 with delivery, why not!
+So, the reason I bought this (other than the drink) is that it was less than £12 with delivery, why not!

 I am incredibly impressed with the results.

 So, using the basic settings on my SLR, (A Canon 400D which you can pick up now with a lens for about £100), a Wide Aperture and Auto White Balance.
 I took some shots with the White Background.

 (Please note, most of these models are unfinished, I’m just showing the photography and lightning)